-In the high-stakes world of property management, professionals are constantly juggling a multitude of responsibilities, from resident relations to financial oversight.
+In the high-stakes world of property management, professionals are constantly juggling a multitude of responsibilities.
+Developing your property management skills, from resident relations to financial acumen, can help you excel.

 The pressure is immense, and it's no wonder that over 25% of real estate property managers (PMs) are expected to abandon the industry within the next five years.
 The burnout is real, and the struggle to find enough time is a common theme among PMs.

-However, mastering a set of crucial skills can significantly alleviate these pressures and transform careers.
-These top skills include communication, organizational prowess, financial acumen, relationship building, and adaptability.
-In today’s post, we’ll examine these "big five" skill sets that truly elevate good property managers to great.
+The right property management skills, paired with careful professional development, can significantly alleviate these pressures and transform careers.
+These top skills include communication, organizational prowess, financial acumen, relationship building, adaptability, and marketing savvy.
+In today’s post, we’ll examine these "big six" skill sets that truly elevate good property managers to great.

 Note that even though we here at Second Nature prefer the term "resident" over "tenant" in order to foster the human element, the word "tenant" may still be used occasionally due to its long-standing legal and real estate context.